-SFS BHUTAN: FORESTS IN THE LAND OF THE THUNDER DRAGON (SUMMER I)
+SFS BHUTAN: FORESTS IN THE LAND OF THE THUNDER DRAGON (SUMMER)

 - Term: Summer Session I

-- Prerequisites: No course prerequisites: 18 years of age
+- Prerequisites: No course prerequisites, 2.5 GPA, 18 years of age

-- Application Deadline: Rolling admissions until April 2020
+- Application Deadline: April 1st.
+Early applicants encouraged.

 - Financial Aid: All accepted students can apply for need-based scholarships, grants, and loans

-Explore the rich culture, biodiversity, and dramatic mountain views of the Bhutanese Himalayas and learn how forests - which cover more than 70 percent of the landscape - are integral to the goals of Gross National Happiness.
-Spend four weeks surveying forests, visiting ancient shrines, and studying conservation and development in one of the most fascinating countries in the world.
+Spend 6 weeks of your summer exploring the rich culture, biodiversity, and dramatic mountain views of the Bhutanese Himalayas and learn how forests - which cover more than 70 percent of the landscape - are integral to the goals of Gross National Happiness.
+Spend time surveying forests, visiting ancient shrines, and studying conservation and development in one of the most fascinating countries in the world.